Industrializing an Innovative Product

 The process of transition from the prototype to the final product, industrialized and ready to be reproduced thousands of times automatically, can be more or less expensive depending on the quality with which the functional prototype has been raised.

-According to our experience, the integration of the engineering disciplines involved in product development, as well as experience in transition processes "prototypes" – "mass production" are the aspects that most condition the price of the industrialization process of a product.
+According to our experience, the integration of the engineering disciplines involved in product development, as well as the experience in transition processes from āprototypesā to āmass productionā, are the factors that most influence the cost of the product industrialization process.